cmu-pasta/DateSAT/docs/constraint_datasets.md

    - Enforce `min_constraints_per_object` / `max_constraints_per_object` or `exact_constraints_per_object`.
 3. **Parser-based validation**
    - For each object, call `_validate_constraints_with_parser()`:
-     - Uses `datesmt.constraint_parser.ConstraintParser` to generate and execute builder code.
+     - Uses `datesat.constraint_parser.ConstraintParser` to generate and execute builder code.
-     - Ensures all `declarations` and `constraints` are syntactically valid for DateSMT.
+     - Ensures all `declarations` and `constraints` are syntactically valid for DateSAT.
 4. **Feedback to the LLM**
    - On any failure (JSON parse error, schema error, constraint-count mismatch, or parser error), a detailed feedback message is constructed, including: